algobulls/pyalgotrading/docs/strategies/inverse_ema_scalping_v2.md

 # Inverse EMA Scalping Regular Order Strategy v2
+This is a trading strategy called "Inverse EMA Scalping Regular Order Strategy v2" implemented in Python using the PyAlgoTrading library.
+The strategy is based on the exponential moving average crossover.

+## Strategy Overview
-This strategy, called Inverse EMA Scalping Regular Order Strategy v2, implements a scalping strategy using Exponential Moving Averages (EMA).
+This strategy implements a scalping strategy using Exponential Moving Averages (EMA).
 It generates entry and exit signals based on the inverse crossover of two EMAs.

+## Strategy Parameters
+The following parameters can be configured for the strategy:

+ - `LARGER_TIME_PERIOD`: Period (number of candles) by which large period EMA is calculated
+ - `SMALLER_TIME_PERIOD`:  Period (number of candles) by which short period EMA is calculated

 ## Initialization